|Click the links below for a summary of our activities.|

 There will be a friendly atmosphere and a meal.
 There will also be a video with plenty of time for questions and discussion.

-We are running another Alpha course starting in early 2018, so please e-mail firstname.lastname@example.org or ring us if you are interested.
+We are running another Alpha course in 2018, so please e-mail firstname.lastname@example.org or ring us if you are interested.

 For further information about the Alpha Course and also for information of other Churches running Courses please visit www.alphacourse.org